MapItAnywhere/MapItAnywhere/README.md

 Edit the documented bev options in your configuration file to suit your use case.
 The defaults are tuned to what we used to produce the MIA datasets and you can use them as is.

+You may also want to edit the stylesheet in `mia/bev/styles/mia.yml` used for rendering BEVs.
+Namely, the `driving_side` and `infer_sidewalks` options should be updated depending on the regions you are pulling from.
+For urbanized areas, set `infer_sidewalks=True`, for rural, set it to False.

 Once configuration is done simply run the following from inside your docker container with working dir set to this repo:

     python3.9 -m mia.bev.get_bev --cfg mia/conf/<YOUR_CONFIG>.yaml